Personal life of Marvin Gaye: Early life, faith and family

+Gaye attended Syphax Elementary School and then Randall Junior High School.
+Gaye began to take singing much more seriously in junior high, and he joined and became a singing star with the Randall Junior High Glee Club.
+Gaye was encouraged to pursue a music career after a performance at a school play at age 11 when he sang Mario Lanza's "Be My Love".

+Gaye briefly attended Spingarn High School before transferring to Cardozo High School.
+At Cardozo, Gaye joined several doo-wop vocal groups, including the Dippers and the D.C.
+Tones.

+Relationship with Marvin Gay Sr.

 Gaye's relationship with his father was troubled from childhood.
-According to his sister, Jeanne, Gaye suffered at the hands of his father, who would strike him for any shortcoming, including putting his hairbrush in the wrong place or coming home from school a minute late.
+According to his sister, Jeanne, Gaye suffered abuse at the hands of his father, who would strike him for any shortcoming, including putting his hairbrush in the wrong place or coming home from school a minute late.
 Gaye's sister recalled that Gaye would "constantly provoke Father.
 He disappeared on Saturday mornings when it was time to go to church."
 Jeanne Gaye explained that, between the ages of 7 and well into his teenage years, Gaye's home life "consisted of a series of brutal whippings."

 Gaye explained his father's abuse to author David Ritz years later: "It wasn't simply that my father beat me, though that was bad enough.
 By the time I was twelve, there wasn't an inch on my body that hadn't been bruised and beaten by him."
-He stated what made the beatings worse was his father prolonging the time before punishing Gaye, making him remove his clothes and having him hear his father's belt buckle long before he received the punishment.
+He stated what made the beatings worse was his father prolonging the time before punishing Gaye, making him remove his clothes and having him hear his father's belt buckle "just loud enough" before he received the punishment.
 Gaye felt a part of his father was "enjoying the whole thing".
 Gaye and his siblings suffered from nocturnal enuresis (i.e., bedwetting); more whippings resulted.

+Alberta Gay later stated that her husband hated Gaye, as she told David Ritz in 1979:

+My husband never wanted Marvin, and he never liked him.
+He used to say he didn't think he was really his child.
+I told him that was nonsense.
+He knew Marvin was his.
+But for some reason, he didn't love Marvin, and what's worse, he didn't want me to love Marvin either.
+Marvin wasn't very old before he understood that.